whoschek/bzfs/README.md

-In the spirit of rsync, bzfs supports a variety of powerful include/exclude filters that can be combined to select which datasets, snapshots and properties to replicate or delete.
+In the spirit of rsync, bzfs supports a variety of powerful include/exclude filters that can be combined to select which datasets, snapshots and properties to replicate or delete or compare.

 The source 'pushes to' the destination whereas the destination 'pulls from' the source. bzfs is installed and executed on the 'initiator'